About: Azim Shariff

 - Azim Shariff is an assistant professor of Psychology at the University of Oregon where he studies moral, cultural and social psychology.
 Dr. Shariff's primary line of research explores the evolutionary origins of and psychological mechanisms underlying moral/pro-social behavior, with a special focus on the positive and negative social consequences of religions and related cultural systems.

-adaptation Africa agricolture atmosphere blog cap and trade carbon intensity carbon market China climate impacts climate institutions climate models climate science CO2 communication Copenhagen economics emissions energy European Union finance food gender equality Health India international negotiations IPCC isoprene low-carbon media Mediterranean microfinance mitigation Obama Oceans policy post-Kyoto public opinion risk social science sustainability sustainable security UNFCCC USA water
+adaptation Africa agricolture blog cap and trade carbon intensity carbon market China climate impacts climate institutions climate models climate science CO2 communication Copenhagen economics emissions energy European Union finance food gender equality Health India international negotiations IPCC isoprene low-carbon media Mediterranean microfinance migrations mitigation Obama Oceans policy post-Kyoto public opinion risk social science sustainability sustainable security UNFCCC USA water

 - Launching the consultation on agriculture and LULUCF March 26, 2015

 - Arctic sea ice reaches its record low winter maximum March 20, 2015

 - Climate change and migrations March 16, 2015

 - People on the move: migration in the face of climate change March 12, 2015

 - Riccardo Valentini awarded with the Ernst Haeckel Prize March 5, 2015